samartzidis/magicstick.io/docs/DIY.md

 ![alt text](image-5.png)

-3. You will be asked to plug your **Raspberry Pi Pico W** device in [BOOTSEL mode](README.md#entering-into-bootsel-mode).
+3. You will be asked to plug your **Raspberry Pi Pico W** device in [BOOTSEL mode](README.md#entering-into-bootsel-mode) (See: Entering into BOOTSEL Mode).
 The device will be auto-detected and flashed with the initialization firmware.

 ![alt text](image-6.png)